hugo-hur/python-filevault/README.md

 # python-filevault
-Small python project for testing out encryption features of cryptography.py Currently uses os temporary files to store decrypted files.
-Can be circumvented by changing file locaation to ramdisk in the future.
+Small python project for testing out encryption features of cryptography.py

+Currently uses os temporary files to store decrypted files.
+Can be circumvented by changing file location to ramdisk in the future.
 On Windows one would need dokany or similar to create a ramdisk.
 In linux this would be trivial.

 Usage: `python fv.py encrypted_filepath [--source path to file/folder to add before opening the vault] [-m move files to vault instead of copying them]`